aronson/runelite-external-plugins/README.md

 # TOB Damage Counter
-Counts your damage for each room in the theatre of blood.
+Counts damage for each room in the theatre of blood.